vmakar9/cgs-team-camp/README.md

 - _Each `PUT` `POST` rout should has validation of `req.body` and throw `400` error in case of failed validation_
 - _Separate your logic from routes.
 You should perform all interactions with `DB` inside your `services/<filename>.service.ts` file and import it to `controllers/<filename>.controller.ts`.
 After that you can call your controllers in routes_
-- _Create GENERIC validator, isExist (for put, delet and get by id), tryCatch middlewares _
+- _Create GENERIC validator, isExist (for put, delet and get by id), tryCatch middlewares_

 2. **Todo list - Connect your CRUD operations with frontend**;

 - _You should split your code on logical components ( `<TodoContainer />`, `<TodoElement/>` etc);_
-- _For Edit/Add you should use forms written with [Formik](https://formik.org/docs/overview);_
+- _For Edit/Add you should use forms written with  one of these libraries: [React Final Form](https://final-form.org/docs/react-final-form/getting-started)?
+[Formik](https://formik.org/docs/overview) or [React Hook Form](https://react-hook-form.com);_
 - _Put logic related to server interactions inside `service/http.ts` file (check [Our Documentation](https://github.com/CodeGeneration-2020/code-generation-code-style/blob/main/docs/javascript.md#server-interactions-))_
-- _For data fetching you can use [React Query](https://react-query.tanstack.com/), it also help you to globally store your data_
+- _Use Zustand for managing your application state [Zustand](https://docs.pmnd.rs/zustand/getting-started/introduction);_
 - _Todo list page should have different behaviors on different devices.
 Desktop - should be displayed as a table, Tablet - should be as slider, Mobile - list._
 - _Your font sizes, colors, margins, paddings should be in THEME const_
-- _Create QUERY_KEYS and ROUTER_KEYS const for routing_
+- _Create ROUTER_KEYS const for routing_
-- _Use styled components_
+- _Use [Emotion CSS](https://emotion.sh/docs/introduction) in order to style your components_
 - _Design should be tablet and mobile adaptive_

 3. **Authorization (login/signup) backend;**

 - _Use jwt [authorization](https://nodejsdev.ru/doc/jwt/) and [Passport](http://www.passportjs.org/) for that_
+- _User should have username, password and email_
 - _Logic related to token processing should be stored in `middlewares/auth.middleware.ts`_
 - _Private todos should be accessible only for Todo creators_
+- _Public todos should be accessible for all users_
+- _You should implement account verification functionallity via email_
 - _Change password endpoint_
+- _Forgot password endpoint.
+Reseting password demands a special link, which you should send via email_

 4. **Authorization (login/signup) frontend;**

 - _Should store token in localStorage_
+- _You have to devide your routes into 2 groups: public and private.
+Private routes should be accessible only for user, who is logged in.
+Public routes should be accessible for all users_
-- _Use Formik for handling validation and submit func_
+- _Use React Final Form for handling validation and submit func_
 - _Extend your http service for interacting with auth requests (check our codestyle)_
-- _Integrate logout and edit user information UI_
+- _Integrate logout and edit user information UI (like username and password)_

 5. **Filters for todo list by title and statuses (private and completed);**

 - _You should pass filter params through `req.params`(`localhost:3000/todo?search=test&status=completed`)_
 - _Connect backend filtration with UI components_

 6. **Button pagination;**

 - _All pagination should be handled by backend_